Our Team

 Founder and Principal

 Dr. Heang Leung Rubin draws from multiple identities, experiences, and skills to her work.
 She has been informed by work as as advocate, organizer, healer, researcher, teacher, farmer, writer, and mother.
 Through her work in Chinatown, she has been described as a “bridge” and a “convener”.
-She specializes in leading community engagement processes with multiple stakeholders, advising researchers on how to conduct community engaged research, and using her research skills for telling authentic community stories.
+She specializes in leading community engagement processes with multiple stakeholders, supporting organizations through training and technical assistance, and using her research skills for telling meaningful community stories.

 Her professional life in Boston started in Boston Chinatown.
 She worked at Tufts Medical Center/Tufts University for twelve years as an Assistant Professor of Public Health and Director of ADAPT, a research partnership between Tufts and Chinatown.
 She also served as the Chair of the Friends of the Chinatown Library for eight years, a twenty-five year campaign to bring a branch library back to the community.
 During her tenure, she worked collaboratively with the City of Boston and Chinatown stakeholders to develop a request for proposals that will enable a branch library to be built in a mixed-use development with affordable housing.

 In her creative life, she am working on a book of creative non-fiction and hoping to start a documentary project about the Chinatown library project.
 Her ideas about healing, growth, and transformation are informed by formal study of Ayurveda, reiki, and Narrative Healing.
-She is also a certified coach and studying different movement-based healing modalities such as qoya.
+She is also a certified coach and studying different movement-based healing modalities such as qoya and qigong.

 She holds a Doctorate in Education from Harvard University, a Masters of Arts in Urban Planning from the University of California, Los Angeles, and a Bachelor of Arts in Ethnic Studies from the University of California, San Diego.
 She was born and raised in San Francisco and currently lives in Jamaica Plain with her husband and 10-year old son.